nmschorr/git9-pyFileMove/README.md

 Author:  Nancy Schorr
 Date:    12/9/2015

+Note: as of 1/12/19 - this is older code, written while I was still a java dev.
+It needs to have it's variables, etc reworded in Pythonese.

 This program uses Python to sort a directory of files into subdirectories.

 You need to create a file called "fileslist.py" in the the same directory as this file